ljuanto/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.elections.vote`
 - **summary**:   Vote for a set of candidates for the upcoming round of election.
 This can be called to set the initial votes, or update already existing votes.

-  Upon initial voting, `value` units of `who`'s balance is locked and a bond amount is reserved.
+  Upon initial voting, `value` units of `who`'s balance is locked and a deposit amount is reserved.
+The deposit is based on the number of votes and can be updated over time.

   The `votes` should: